Do you like blowing out birthday candles? How about candles on your Google Sheet?

 5. Modify the color using the “Text color” option.

-6. Set the scale factor under “Scale factor.”
+6. Adjust the axis scale by choosing one of the options under “Scale factor.”

 Finally, the last option to customize is “Gridlines and ticks.”
 Perhaps you’re wondering why you would need them at all on our Candlestick chart?